Shoobx/xmldiff/docs/source/api.rst

 ``right``:
   The "right", "new" or "target" XML.

+``check``:
+  Return error code 1 if there are any differences between the files.

 ``diff_options``:
   A dictionary containing options that will be passed into the ``Differ()``:
     ``F``: